benfrink11223/medicare-heart-failure-analysis/README.md

 ## Tools Used
 - BigQuery (SQL analysis)
-- Tableau Google Sheets (visualization)
+- Tableau, Google Sheets (visualization)

 ## Key Findings
 - New Jersey had the highest chargemaster ratio at 7.27, meaning